← All posts

 Admission Requirements for Caltech

 Caltech is the most unusual school on most students' lists.
-Roughly 2,400 undergraduates total.
-Acceptance rates that hover near 3%.
-A test-blind policy that…
+Roughly 1,000 undergraduates total.
+Acceptance rates that hover near 4%.
+A testing requirement that…

 Admission Requirements for Caltech

 Caltech is the most unusual school on most students' lists.
-Roughly 2,400 undergraduates total.
-Acceptance rates that hover near 3%.
-A test-blind policy that ignores SAT and ACT scores entirely, even if you submit them.
+Roughly 1,000 undergraduates total.
+Acceptance rates that hover near 4%.
+A testing requirement that came back in 2024, years before most peers followed.
 And a culture where the median admit has done something at the national or international level in math, science, or engineering before they ever filled out a Common App.

 If you're applying, you should know what you're walking into.
 Caltech is not a "well-rounded" school.
 It is a place that selects, almost without apology, for students who would rather solve problems than do anything else.
 Everything below is built around that fact.